-FY2009 fire assistance funding would be cut substantially - by \$18.4 million (21%).
-This includes modest (2%) increases for FS forest health management on federal and nonfederal lands and for FS volunteer fire assistance and a significant decrease (\$13.0 million, 27%) for FS state fire assistance.
-(The FY2009 budget for the Forest Service included cuts in State and Private Forestry funding for these programs.)
+FY2009 fire assistance funding would be cut substantially under President Bush's request-by \$18.4 million (21%).
+This included modest (2%) increases for FS forest health management on federal and nonfederal lands and for FS volunteer fire assistance and a significant decrease (\$13.0 million, 27%) for FS state fire assistance.
+(The FY2009 budget for the Forest Service included cuts in State and Private Forestry funding for these programs; see State and Private Forestry under "U.S. Department of Agriculture: Forest Service," above.)
 DOI funding for community assistance (\$5.9 million in FY2008) would be terminated.

-Emergency Supplemental and Contingent Appropriations.
+Emergency Supplemental and Contingent Appropriations

 P.L.
 110-116 provided \$500.0 million in emergency wildfire appropriations for FY2008, with \$329.0 million for the FS and \$171.0 million for DOI.
 The funds were for several purposes:

-- \$110.0 million for FS emergency wildfire suppression and \$40.0 million for DOI emergency wildfire suppression; - \$100.0 million for repayment of FS accounts and \$115.0 million for repayment of DOI accounts from which funds were borrowed during FY2007 for wildfire suppression; - \$80.0 million for FS fuels reduction and hazard mitigation activities and \$10.0 million for DOI fuels reduction; - \$25.0 million for FS rehabilitation and restoration of lands and \$6.0 million for DOI rehabilitation and restoration of lands; and - \$14.0 million for reconstruction/construction of FS facilities.
+- \$110.0 million for FS emergency wildfire suppression and \$40.0 million for DOI emergency wildfire suppression; - \$100.0 million for repayment of FS accounts and \$115.0 million for repayment of DOI accounts from which funds were borrowed during FY2007 for wildfire suppression; - \$80.0 million for FS fuels reduction and hazard mitigation activities (including \$30.0 million available for activities on nonfederal lands) and \$10.0 million for DOI fuels reduction; - \$25.0 million for FS rehabilitation and restoration of lands and \$6.0 million for DOI rehabilitation and restoration of lands; and - \$14.0 million for reconstruction/construction of FS facilities.

 In addition, Title V of the FY2008 Interior appropriations act (Division F of P.L.
-110-161) provided another \$300.0 million for emergency wildfire suppression - \$222.0 million for the FS and \$78.0 million for DOI.
+110-161) provided another \$300.0 million for emergency wildfire suppression-\$222.0 million for the FS and \$78.0 million for DOI.